How Flash Vulnerabilities Expose You To Attacks

 Yes, you can, but you might find it annoying if you’re used to having everything ready to go.

-Security specialist Brian Krebs did an experiment earlier this month and tried to go without Flash Player for a month.
+Security specialist Brian Krebs did an experiment earlier in 2015 and tried to go without Flash Player for a month.
+Of course, it’s been a while, so nowadays living without Flash is pretty easy.
+There’s no reason why you should still have it on, at least not without serious protective measures.

 In almost 30 days, I only ran into just two instances where I encountered a site hosting a video that I absolutely needed to watch and that required Flash (an instructional video for a home gym that I could find nowhere else, and a live-streamed legislative hearing).